daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 The following are examples and not meant to provide a complete list of all possible foci in this category.

 * Construit des Robots
-* Consorts With the Dead
+* S'Associe avec les Morts
 * Contrôle les Bêtes Sauvages
 * Existe en Deux Endroits en Même Temps
-* Leads
+* Dirige
 * Maîtrise l'Essaim
-* Shepherds Spirits
+* Guide les Esprits

 **Ability Selection Guidelines**